What Happens When a Person Dies Without a Will or Trust?

 There are three legal situations that you may find yourself in when a loved one dies.
 It all depends on the type of planning they did.
 For the purposes of this article, we will call the loved one that has passed the “Decedent.”

-First: The Decedent died without doing any estate planning (without a will or trust).
+First: The Decedent dies without doing any estate planning (without a will or trust).

-Second: The Decedent died with only a Will in place.
+Second: The Decedent dies with only a Will in place.

-Third: The Decedent died with a Will and a Living Trust in place.
+Third: The Decedent dies with a Will and a Living Trust in place.

 This article focuses solely on what happens when your loved one dies without having done any estate planning.